lpod/lpod-docs/level1-structured-containers.rst

 position which depends on optional parameters, according to the same kind of logic than the tabble-based ``add_row()`` method.
 Without any argument, a single item is appended at end of the list.
-An optional ``before`` named parameter may be provided; if defined, the value of this parameter must be a row number (in numeric, zero-based form) in the range of the list; the new items are inserted *before* the original item that existed at the given position.
+An optional ``before`` named parameter may be provided; if defined, the value of this parameter must be an item number (in numeric, zero-based form) in the range of the list; the new items are inserted *before* the original item that existed at the given position.
 Alternatively, a ``after`` parameter may be provided instead of ``before``; it produces a similar result, but the new items are inserted